 To get rid of this, you will need to keep the grill open.
 Contrary to the belief, the grill needs to be open so that mold can enter, but it will not grow.

-Although you will need to put a cap on the grill’s top vent, you will also need to get the draft door at the bottom fully open.
+Although you will need to put a cap on the grill’s top vent or daisy wheel vent to have total control of the patented airflow controls, you will also need to get the draft door at the bottom vent or draft door fully open.

 It allows the air to circulate inside the grill and get rid of mold formations.
 If mold still builds up, it can be easily removed by firing up the next user’s grill.